rhomobile/rhodes/CONTRIBUTING.md

 ## Reporting issues

 We only accept issues that are bug reports or feature requests.
 Bugs must be isolated and reproducible problems that we can fix within Rhodes.
-For application-specific or API-related questions, please visit our [Launchpad Disscussion Area](https://developer.zebra.com/community/rhomobile-suite/discussions/rhomobile-discussions).
+For application-specific or API-related questions, please visit our [Forums](http://forums.tau-technologies.com).
 Please read the following guidelines before opening any issue.

 1. **Search for existing issues.** We sometimes get duplicate issues, and you'd help us out a lot by first checking if someone else has reported the same issue.
 Moreover, the issue may have already been resolved with a fix available.
 2. **Create an isolated and reproducible test case.** Be sure the problem exists in Rhodes' code.